 I will confidently claim that there are five things that philosophy is not, according to the following criteria: mode of exposition, range of subject matter, method of discourse, human faculty employed, and purpose.
 Using these criteria, I will maintain that philosophy is not proverbial wisdom, is not a modern science, is not mythology, is not one of the arts, and is not religion.

-1 – Etymologies do not hold sway entirely over meaning, but in the case of philosophy, some semblance of lovable wisdom should be spotted in its fruits if the word is to hold its own.
+1 – Etymologies do not hold sway entirely over meaning, but in the case of philosophy, some semblance of lovable wisdom – that is, a sophia that attracts philia – should be spotted in its fruits if the word is to hold its own.
 Proverbs are typically brimming with wisdom, and come packaged in bite-size phrases.
 It might, however, be the brevity that we love, whereas philosophy is known for treating matters at length.
-In the main, philosophy is hardly proverbial, but quite (and ofttimes maddeningly) discursive.
+In the main, philosophy is rarely proverbial, but typically (and ofttimes maddeningly) discursive.

 2 – Notable attempts to reduce one modern science to another (chemistry to physics, biology to chemistry, for example), have usually been notable failures.
 Most of the triumphant sciences of today hold their ground admirably, but do so only by fencing it off and insisting on the limits of their objects.
 In contrast, philosophies, of whatever stripe, have always aspired to some kind of overarching vision, either by mediating between other areas of knowledge, or by transcending them altogether.
 Such generality may be cognitively ambitious (Plotinus, Hegel), or distinctly modest (Kant, Wittgenstein), but there is something all-embracing at work in its ambitions.
 Not aiming at knowing everything about something (as in the sciences), the philosopher wishes to know something (however modest) about everything.
-Philosophy wishes to be, in some robust sense, universal.
+As regards its ultimate object of study, philosophy wishes to be, in some robust sense, universal.

 4 – Some may suspect that pursuits of wisdom and overarching inquiry need more than myth and argument, and may turn for this to the open horizons of the arts.
 Music, drama, literature, painting, architecture, dance, and today cinema, may appear to promise more topical expanse and metaphysical depth than treatises of Aristotle and Heidegger, or dialogues of Plato and Hume.
 But here again, although often inseparable from the arts, philosophy has typically remained distinct.
-This is because of what the arts exercise in our human makeup: our senses, emotions and imagination, and only in ancillary mode our thought.
+This is because of the parts of our makeup that are exercised by the arts: our senses, emotions and imagination, and only in ancillary mode our reflective thought.
 Philosophy is just the opposite.
 The human faculty in the foreground is our pondering mind, in both intuitive and inferential modes.
-Philosophy is not first and foremost a sensorial activity, but one that is mental, or, in more traditional terminology: intellectual.
+Philosophy is not first and foremost a sensorial or affective activity, but one that is mental, or, in more traditional terminology: intellectual.

 5 – But what is it all for?
 Philosophy’s end and purpose may seem quite exalted at times, and a few of its practitioners have not shied away from conflating it with religion (the Pythagoreans, some Neo-Platonists, the bizarre religio-philosophy of Comte come to mind).
 Buddhism, often called a religion, is considered by some a philosophy.
 So there are ambiguities here.
 But by and large, religions place the goal of personal transformation in the foreground, and without it would have no reason to exist.
-Philosophy may indeed provide insights which ultimately consummate in such a metamorphosis, but often enough it will do so by dispatching its “graduates” to a religion, and will see that new home as something quite distinct from rational cogitations.
+Philosophy may indeed provide insights which ultimately consummate in such a metamorphosis, but often enough it will do so by dispatching its “graduates” to a religion.
+What is to be practiced in that new home will be seen as something quite distinct from rational cogitations.
 Despite recent apologists for philosophy as a “way of life,” or even a spirituality (Hadot and company), the majority of philosophers have identified their goal less as an existential transformation, and more as a kind of knowledge, or a distinctive habit of thought.
 Its aim is seen to be, by its very nature, cognitive.

 * * *